William H. Turner Technical Arts High School: VSAT

 The academy also offers a veterinary assisting course, in which students raise poultry, goats, rabbits, and guinea pigs.
 Unlike the animal science animals, these animals are not sold for market, so the students that buy animals can keep them if they choose after the fair.
 The students compete every year at the Miami-Dade Fair in showmanship, breed i.d., fitting and grooming, and shows (where the animal may place, or get special awards like best of breed and best in show).

 CJ

 The Academy of Public Service is divided into two different divisions, Criminal Justice and Teachers Assistants.
 Both academic programs are joined in yearly competitions against other Florida high schools within the Florida Public Service Association (FPSA).
 Currently Eric G. Clayton oversees the Criminal Justice Program for the high school students and helps advance their fields in the Criminal Justice program.
 The Criminal Justice Program offers many opportunities for high school seniors, from internships with the Miami-Dade Correctional Facility to becoming a City of Miami or a City of North Miami Beach police explorer.
 Many CJ students are enrolled at Miami-Dade College North as dual enrollment students wherein they receive their Associate of Arts in General Studies before they graduate high school.
-The Public Service Academy is one of the best academies for students ready to take on the Criminal Justice or Teacher Assistant fields.
 Beginning the fall of school year 2022, the CJ Academy will be offering certification within the state of Florida as a 911 Telecommunicator.